Augustus II the Strong: Augustus II and the arts

 Augustus is perhaps best remembered as a patron of the arts and architecture.
 He had beautiful palaces built in Dresden, a city that became renowned for extraordinary cultural brilliance.
-He introduced the first public museums, such as the Green Vault in 1723, and started systematic collection of paintings that are now on display in the Gemäldegalerie Alte Meister.
+He introduced the first public museums, such as the Green Vault in 1723, and started a systematic collection of paintings that are now on display in the Gemäldegalerie Alte Meister.

 From 1687 to 1689, Augustus toured France and Italy.
-The extravagant court in Versailles—perfectly tailored to fit the needs of an absolute monarch—impressed him deeply.
-In accordance with the spirit of the baroque age, Augustus invested heavily in the representative splendor of Dresden Castle, his major residence, to advertise his wealth and power.
+The court in Versailles impressed him deeply.
+In accordance with the spirit of the baroque age, Augustus invested in the representative splendour of Dresden Castle, a major residence, to advertise his wealth and power.

-With strict building regulations, major urban development plans, and a certain feeling for art, the king began to transform Dresden into a renowned cultural center with one of Germany's finest art collections, though most of the city's famous sights and landmarks were completed during the reign of his son Augustus III.
-The most famous building started under Augustus the Strong was the Zwinger.
+With strict building regulations, major urban development plans, and a certain feeling for art, the king began to transform Dresden into a renowned cultural centre with one of Germany's finest art collections, though most of the city's famous sights and landmarks were completed during the reign of his son Augustus III.
+The most famous building started under Augustus II the Strong was the Zwinger.
 Also known are Pillnitz Castle, his summer residence, Moritzburg Castle and Hubertusburg Castle, his hunting lodges.
 He greatly expanded the Saxon Palace in Warsaw with the adjacent Saxon Garden, which became the city's oldest public park and one of the first publicly accessible parks in the world.
-Following the devastation of the Great Northern War he also had the Royal Castle, Warsaw restored and enlarged.
+Following the devastation of the Great Northern War, he also had the Royal Castle, Warsaw restored and enlarged.
 He also expanded the Wilanów Palace.

 He granted composer Johann Adolph Hasse the title of the Royal-Polish and Electoral-Saxon Kapellmeister in 1731.

 A man of pleasure, the king sponsored lavish court balls, Venetian-style balli in maschera, and luxurious court gatherings, games, and garden festivities.
 His court acquired a reputation for extravagance throughout Europe.
 He held a famous animal-tossing contest in Dresden at which 647 foxes, 533 hares, 34 badgers and 21 wildcats were tossed and killed.
 Augustus himself participated, reportedly demonstrating his strength by holding the end of his sling by just one finger, with two of the strongest men in his court on the other end.

-From 1 to 26 June 1730 he held the Zeithain Encampment after reorganizing and reequipping his army.
+From 1 to 26 June 1730, he held the Zeithain Encampment after reorganising and reequipping his army.
 The Prussian king Frederick William I was present, as well as 48 invited European princes with their military officers and envoys of the European powers.
 It was not only the largest troop show in Europe but also one of the most gigantic baroque festivals of its time, showcasing the high level of Saxon art and culture.